Cheltenham Betting Odds 2021

 Queen Mother Champion Chase is among the Cheltenham fixtures that take place on the second day of the festival.
 Horses run over a distance of about 2 miles.
 It is one of the fastest, and therefore most interesting races.

 We are looking forward to seeing if Nicky Handerson’s Altior will win this race again as he did back in 2019 and 2018.
-His main rival is definitely WP Mullin’s Footpad.
-This horse showed impressive results last year in the Arkle Chase.
+His main rival is definitely WP Mullin’s Chacun Pour Soi.
+This horse showed impressive results during the 2020 season, but was forced to miss the 2020 Champion Hurdle through injury.

 Ryanair Chase is the pinnacle of the third day of the festival.
 Ran on the New Course over a distance of 2 miles and 4 ½ furlongs, with 17 fences, this race is among the most exciting Cheltenham fixtures.